Mattilsynet/h8s/README.md

-# h8s - HTTPToNATS
+# h8s - HTTPToNATS - Event-Gapped Ingress

-This is a infrastructure solution you may use to get http traffic into NATS.
+This is a infrastructure solution you may use to get http and websocket traffic into NATS.

-It's designed to work with a wasmCloud h8s-provider that integrates with NATS and implements the incoming-handler towards components.
+It's designed to work with a wasmCloud h8s-provider that integrates with NATS and implements a incoming-handler towards components.
+It also works for workloads that connect directly to NATS and act as responders on "by-convention" subjects.

 The motivation for creating this is to never directly expose our wasmcloud environments directly.
 They should not have any incoming requirements.